-- Choose a four-year pledge that fits your budget to help us purchase and build out the Campus of Hope.
+- Choose a multi-year pledge that fits your budget to help us build out and renovate the Campus of Hope.
 You have the opportunity to invest what God has given to you and plant a seed that will produce much fruit.
 You will leave a legacy, a heritage for generations to come for children, women, and men served at the Campus of HOPE.

 Ready to Bring Hope to our Community?